-38. (1) The Council is funded by money appropriated by Parliament.
+38. (I) The Council is funded by money appropriated by Parliament.

 (2) Before 31 October of every year the Council must submit a budget of its expenditure for the next financial year to the Minister for his or her approval.
+50

-(3) The Council may during the course of a financial year submit to the Minister for 5 his or her approval additional or revised budgets for that year.
+(3) The Council may during the course of a financial year submit to the Minister tor his or her approval additional or revised budgets for that year.

-(4) The Minister must include the budget of the Council in his or her annual budget for the Department submitted for approval to Parliament.
+(4) The Minister must include the budget of the Council in his or her annual budget for the Department submitted for approval to parliament.

-(5) The Council must as soon as possible after the end of each financial year present a report on its expenditure for that year to the Minister.
-10
+(5) The Council must as soon as possible after [he end 01' each financial year present 55 a report on its expenditure tor that year to the Minister.